Introduction to Mathematical Proof

 There are several examples of simple Formal Proof Systems available online at

 Scrambler! is a formal proof system where the statements are finite sequences of colors.
-The Rules of Inference are permutations of these sequences (and so have one premise and one conclusion each).
+The Rules are permutations of these sequences (and so have one premise and one conclusion each).
 The goal is to apply the Rules to show that a given sequence of colors is provable from another given sequence of colors.

 Try to find a strategy for reliably beating each of the difficulty levels (Weeny, Easy, Fun, Three Ring Circus, Frogs, Dizzy, Mutant Frogs, and Death!) of Scrambler!
 They are listed in increasing order of difficulty.
 Warning: it can be both addictive and hard!

 Trix Game is a formal proof system where the statements are positive integers.
-There are only two Rules of Inference, both of which take a single positive integer as a premise, and return a single positive integer as their conclusion.
+There are only two Rules, both of which take a single positive integer as a premise, and return a single positive integer as their conclusion.
 This system illustrates a rule that has a condition on when you can use it.
 The goal is to show that a given positive integer is provable from the premise $1$ in the system.

 Try to find a strategy for winning.
 Warning: if you can prove that you will always win this game no matter what integer you have for the goal, you will win money and be famous forever!